Coronavirus: Germany weighs curbs on parties as infections rise | DW | 23.08.2020

 In other states, such Saxony, Saxony-Anhalt and Saarland, authorities are reluctant to tighten the current regulations.
 Moreover, in Thuringia, a relaxation of coronavirus-related rules is to come into force at the end of August in response to low infection rates there.

-Germany registered some 2,034 COVID-19 infections on Saturday, the highest tally since late April.
+Germany registered some 2,034 coronavirus infections on Saturday, the highest tally since late April.
 The reported death toll rose by seven to 9,267.

 jcg/nm (dpa, Reuters)